Stigmatization and demonization I - being terrorized by the public

 The Uncanny Valley

-There have been attempts by robotics industry or research representatives to seriously downplay this effect.
-Those must be similar people to those that believe that lifelike human skin simulation is the way to go for prostheses to work for amputees.
-Now, the Uncanny Valley requires emotions to normally and fully function.
 And with all due respect I have to add that some peculiar weighting - be it geekness, nerdness or other - could be in the way here.
-When the emotional animals in my immediate surrounding including my own emotions produce violent negative reactions to a number (not just one) appearances located along the curve region (see following picture) that is indicated with ‘prosthetic hands’, and if a number (not just one) of appearances that relate to the curve region of ‘humanoid robot’ (see following curve yet again) causes a number (not just one) person to immediately produce a great display of joyous affection, I have a very hard time trying to believe that the Uncanny Curve ain’t working.
+When the emotional animals in my immediate surrounding including my own emotions produce violent negative reactions to a number (not just one) appearances located along the curve region (see following picture) that is indicated with 'prosthetic hands', and if a number (not just one) of appearances that relate to the curve region of 'humanoid robot' (see following curve yet again) causes a number (not just one) person to immediately produce a great display of joyous affection, I have a very hard time trying to believe that the Uncanny Curve ain't working.
 This model is definitely in place here.

 Conversely, I find that people not relating to a normal Uncanny Curve may have a perception that is off.
 Those be people that tend to label events, associations, feelings, meanings and significances seriously differently than I would.
 There are a number of reasons why that may be but most importantly, their view will not be relevant to my and our reality.